rienq/liftedCollocation/README.md

 First install the Matlab interface of the ACADO Toolkit, which is included as a zip archive '*acado-master.zip*' in this repository.
 The installation instructions can be found below.

-Running the Matlab scripts in the folder chain_mass/ACADO_SQP will generate the C-code for the OCP solver and runs the SQP method based on the corresponding lifted collocation integrator.
+Running the Matlab scripts in the folder chain_mass/ACADO_SQP will generate and compile the C-code for the OCP solver and runs the SQP method based on the corresponding lifted collocation integrator.
+Note that all these Matlab scripts define a flag '*EXPORT*' and '*COMPILE*' which you can set to zero in case you respectively do not need to export or recompile the solver again (in order to speedup the process of running the simulations).

 - By running such a Matlab script, e.g. '*chain_mass/ACADO_SQP/Gauss_Newton/chain_mass.m*', the results are written to a .mat file which can later be used to generate the figures and/or tables from the paper.
 There are 4 variants of the algorithms which can each be tested both within the Gauss-Newton and the exact Hessian based SQP method: